vnmabus/dcor/docs/performance.rst

 Paralllel computation of distance covariance
 --------------------------------------------

-The following code explores some possible parallelizations of the distance covariance.
-It used a fixed number of samples but modifies the number of parallel computations.
+The following code shows the computation of the distance covariance between several random variables, using the :func:`dcor.rowwise` function.
+If the machine has several CPUs, the time spent using the parallel implementation woud be divided by the number of CPUs.
+If there is only one, there will be no difference.

+For now, optimized and parallel implementations are only available for the fast AVL method, which is used by default when the operation is between random variables, and not random vectors.

 .. jupyter-execute::